 Ever Wondered Why your pigmentation does not go away?

-As an Aesthetician and skin clinic owner of Virago Skin & Body Studio’s for the past 21 years, I have gone through extensive education and schooling to understand the knowledge behind the spots that start to drown out our youth.
+As an Aesthetician and skin clinic owner of Virago Skin & Body Studio for the past 21 years, I have gone through extensive education and schooling to understand the knowledge behind the spots that start to drown out our youth or self-esteem.

 What causes hyperpigmentation?

 A common cause of Hyperpigmentation is an excess production of melanin.
 Melanin is the natural pigment that gives our skin, hair and eyes their color - okay, so we already know all that.
 And we now know that Melanin is produced by skin cells called melanocytes.
 Several conditions or factors can alter the production of Melanin in your body; some probably well-known causes are – as I mentioned above - heat and sun exposure, age is another (don’t we hate that one), and hormonal changes, for example, during pregnancy hormone levels change and can affect melanin production in some women.
 Certain medications can also cause hyperpigmentation.
 For example, some chemotherapy treatments can cause hyperpigmentation as a side effect.
 Birth control can be another trigger.
 Medications such as retinoids and some antibiotics can make your skin more sensitive to sunlight resulting in pigmentation.

 Types of hyperpigmentation